Coastside Psych

 or environment that we had as a child.
 It is likely that some of

-was distorted, based on the issues and fears of the adults who
+people were distorted, based on the issues and fears of the

-were around us.
-Groups can be a wonderful way to get more
+adults who were around us.
+Groups can be a wonderful way to

-accurate reflection of who we are.
-Also it is in groups that we
+get more accurate reflection of who we are.
+Also it is in

-can realize that we are truly like others, that the parts of
+groups that we can realize that we are truly like others, that the

-ourselves that we fear the most, are really just like other
+parts of ourselves that we fear the most, are really just like

-people.
-Groups can be a helpful tool to break out of our old
+other people.
+Groups can be a helpful tool to break out of our

-family roles and limited social personas, to find out who we
+old family roles and limited social personas, to find out who

 everyday.